nuwave/lighthouse/docs/master/eloquent/nested-mutations.md

 }
 ```

-Updates on BelongsToMany relations may expose the following nested operations.
+Updates on `BelongsToMany` relations may expose the following nested operations:

 ```graphql
 type Mutation {